adamtomi/turn-based-game/README.md

 ## Turn Based Game
-This game was the final project for the **IITB8003-3005 Object Oriented Programming** at Vaasa University of Applied Sciences.
+This game was the final project for the **IITB8003-3005 Object Oriented Programming** course at Vaasa University of Applied Sciences.
 The game may (or may not) have been inspired by the combat system found in **South Park:
 The Stick of Truth**.

 > ### Requirements: